 Joining a cheap city tour.
 You’ll spend much of your time in shops and factories that pay commissions to the guide.
 Check what the tour includes, and if it sounds too cheap to be good, then it probably is.

 In Beijing: The Great Wall of China, of course.
-For your perfect shot, visit one of the lesser-visited sections such as Jinshanling, where there’ll be few people to obstruct your shot.
+Visit one of the lesser-visited sections, such as Jinshanling, where there’ll be few people to obstruct your shot.

 In Lhasa: Dropenling, a ten-minute walk from the Barkhor, has a vast array of Tibetan products made by local artisans in a sustainable way.

 In Beijing: Held on Saturdays and Sundays, the Panjiayuan weekend or “dirt” market is the best place to buy the knickknacks that China is famous for.
 The market’s scope is diverse and there are bargains aplenty.
 Negotiate hard!

 China Taxi-Book is a talking English Chinese dictionary and phrasebook.

 When you book domestic flights, make sure your passport and ticket names match or you’ll be denied boarding.

 If you’re getting a taxi from the airport, know that most drivers don’t speak English.
 Have your address written down in Chinese or call your hotel and ask someone to explain your destination details to the taxi driver.

 If you need to overnight in Beijing between flights, don’t bother dealing with the city’s crazy traffic: Book the Langham Place Beijing Airport Hotel, one of the world’s better airport hotels.